 This Annual Report on Form 10-K (or "Annual Report") contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The forward-looking statements are contained throughout this Annual Report including in the sections entitled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-Forward-looking statements include, but are not limited to, statements about:
+In some cases, you can identify forward-looking statements by terms such as "anticipates," "believes," "could," "estimates," "expects," "forecasts," "goals," "intends," "may," "plans," "potential," "predicts," "projects," "seeks," "should," "target," "will," "would," and variations of these terms and similar expressions.